InkApplications/DriveChain/docs/existing-app-setup.md

 3) Add Activity & Fragment Hooks
 --------------------------------

-DriveChain uses Android's Architecture components to hook into indicidual screen lifecycles.
+DriveChain uses Android's Architecture components to hook into individual screen lifecycles.

 If you are using a base activity/fragment, it's recommended that this be